VA Cash-Out Refinance Loan: What it is and How to Get OneUpdated: July 13, 2023

 Borrowers can use these VA refinance loans to refinance a VA or non-VA mortgage and NOT take cash back on the deal.
 For specific guidelines, borrowers should refer to their lender.

 VA loan rules generally state that borrowers can use cash-out refi proceeds for any purpose “acceptable to the lender.”
 Borrowers may also use the proceeds to pay closing costs, discount points, etc.

 The VA funding fee is a fee paid at closing that helps fund the VA home loan program for generations to come.
 Most Veteran borrowers will pay a funding fee of 2.3% to 3.6% of the loan amount.
 Borrowers may use cash received from the loan to cover this fee.

 Maximum Loan Amount

-The maximum loan amount may also include extra funds for approved energy-efficient upgrades to the home (often referred to as a VA Energy-Efficient Mortgage or VA EEM), and the VA loan funding fee should the borrower choose to finance that fee.
+The maximum loan amount will depend on the property’s appraised value; generally, the maximum loan guarantee is the same as for VA purchase loans.
+The maximum loan amount may include extra funds for approved energy-efficient upgrades to the home (often referred to as a VA Energy-Efficient Mortgage or VA EEM) and the VA loan funding fee should the borrower choose to finance that fee.

-If you use your VA loan entitlement to buy a home with a VA mortgage and later refinancing it with a cash-out loan, you get your VA entitlement BACK because you paid off the original mortgage and are now using your entitlement to refinance.
-The old loan being paid off (with the new one) makes it possible for you to restore your previously used entitlement.
+To qualify for a cash-out loan, VA borrowers must have sufficient entitlement.
+Suppose borrowers use their VA loan entitlement to buy a home with a VA mortgage and refinance it later with a VA cash-out loan.
+In that case, they get their entitlement BACK because they paid off the original mortgage and are now using their entitlement to refinance.
+The old loan is paid off (with the new one), making it possible for Veterans to restore their previously used entitlement.